zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 * [Nanoflow Commons](https://marketplace.mendix.com/link/component/109515)
 * [Web Actions](https://marketplace.mendix.com/link/component/114337)

-Finally, you must also install and configure a connector that is compatible with GenAI Commons.
-Mendix provides platform-supported integration with either [(Azure) OpenAI](/appstore/modules/genai/openai/) or [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
-You can also integrate with custom models by making them compatible with the [GenAI Commons](/appstore/modules/genai/commons/) Request and Response.
+Finally, you must also set-up a connector that is compatible with GenAI Commons.
+One option is to use the Mendix Cloud GenAI connector, which is part of this marketplace listing package.
+Information on how to configure this connector is available in [the documentation](/appstore/modules/genai/MxGenAI/#configuration).
+Additionally, Mendix provides platform-supported integration with [(Azure) OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/), which, if desired, need to be downloaded manually from marketplace.
+Alternatively, you can integrate with custom models by creating your own connactor and making its operations and object structure compatible with the [GenAI Commons](/appstore/modules/genai/commons/) Request and Response.

 ## Installation {#installation}